Financial Aid for Sessions Less than Fifteen Weeks

 - New York State Aid Eligibility: The New York State Education Department stipulates that a student must be enrolled in at least 1 course that meets the 15 week requirement per term in order to be eligible for New York State aid, or enrolled (at the start of the term) in two consecutive sessions that together make up the 15 week requirement.
 Students taking courses in only 8-week sessions do not qualify for New York State aid.

-In order to recieve the maximum amount of financial aid that you may be entitled to, the Financial Aid office offers the following recommendations when enrolling:
+In order to receive the maximum amount of financial aid that you may be entitled to, the Financial Aid office offers the following recommendations when enrolling:

 - Students enrolling in sessions shorter than 15 weeks should register in all courses before the census date (29th day of class for the 15 week term).